The Passages

 What the Role Hid

-You asked me what I lost when I lost the role, and I have been sitting with your question for three weeks, which is how long it takes me to understand what I actually think instead of what I first believed I thought.
+You asked me what I lost when I lost the role, and I have been sitting with your question in the presence of the Throne.

 I lost orientation first.
-The role was not only a job.
-It was a system for knowing which direction to face.
-It told me what kinds of problems were mine to solve and what kinds belonged to someone else.
-The role was, more than I understood while I was inside it, a cognitive environment — a structure that produced a particular quality of thinking simply by existing, the way a room's dimensions determine what kind of music sounds right inside it.
+The role was a system for knowing which direction to face.
+It told me what problems were mine and what belonged to someone else.
 When the role went, the room went.

 The second thing I lost was permission.
-The role had given me permission — to speak on certain subjects, to occupy certain spaces, to be confident about certain things.
-Without the role, I discovered that my confidence had been largely borrowed.
-What I believed, I believed because the role's world made those beliefs legible and appropriate.
-Outside the role, I had opinions and knowledge but I had lost the credential that made them available as authority.
+The role had given me permission to speak, to occupy space, to be confident.
+Without the role I discovered my confidence had been borrowed.

 Passage IV · From the Architect’s Notebook · The most copied passage in community archives